Polynomial Chaos Expanded Gaussian Process: Polynomial Chaos Expanded Gaussian Processes

 A separate PCE is also used to model the heteroscedastic noise parameter $\hat{\sigma}_\mathrm{n}^2\left(\boldsymbol{x}\right)$ of the GP as a function of the input data.
-Since the noise variance has to be one point per data point, all inputs are weighted and summarized, which leads to
+The estimation of the noise parameter is defined by

-for the heteroscedastic noise variance.
-As the noise of the signal can be dependent on the measurement range for real sensor data, but often does not reflect a complex function, truncation of the polynomial is possible for a significantly smaller value $r$.
-This also limits the number of parameters to be optimized for modeling the noise variance and results in $\boldsymbol{\alpha}_{\sigma_\mathrm{n}} \in \mathbb{R}^{\left(r+1\right) \times 1}$.
+As the noise of the signal can be dependent on the measurement range for real sensor data but often does not reflect a complex function, truncation of the polynomial degree is possible to a significantly smaller value $q_{\sigma_\mathrm{n}}$ than for the lengthscale calculation.
+This also limits the number of parameters $N_{\alpha,\sigma_\mathrm{n}} \in \mathbb{N}$ to be optimized for modeling the noise variance